-Since 2006, federal Military Lending Act capped the interest rates for loans to active-duty servicemembers and their dependents at 36%, but recent consumer evidence shows pawn brokers still offering loans with 240%+ interest rate
+Federal Military Lending Act caps the interest rates for loans to active-duty servicemembers and their dependents at 36%, but recent consumer evidence shows pawn brokers still offering loans with 240%+ interest rate

 *Interviews and consumer evidence available upon request*

-SPRINGFIELD – Despite a federal law that’s been in effect for more than 15 years, an Illinois-based pawnbroker made a predatory loan to an active-duty U.S. Navy service member earlier this week, which is prohibited by federal law.
+SPRINGFIELD, 11/3/22 – An Illinois-based pawnbroker made a predatory loan to an active-duty U.S. Navy service member earlier this week, which is prohibited by a longstanding federal law.

 Woodstock’s investigation uncovered a pawn loan (at left) made Tuesday by an Urbana-based pawnbroker that charged a 243% interest rate for a $200 loan to an active-duty member of the military in violation of the federal Military Lending Act (MLA), which protects active-duty military with a 36% rate cap.
 During the investigation, the pawnbrokers failed to inquire as to the borrower’s military status in all but two out of 13 instances, strongly suggesting that pawnbrokers have been making predatory loans to active-duty servicemembers for ten or more years.
 Federal regulators responsible for enforcing the MLA recently found pawnbrokers committing the same such violations in Arizona, Nevada, Utah, and Washington.
 See CFPB Sues Pawn Lenders for Cheating Military Families (Nov.
 12, 2021).